Elias Díaz Player Props: Rockies vs. Marlins

 Elias Díaz At The Plate

-- In 10.7% of his games this year, he has hit a home run, and 2.8% of his trips to the plate.
+- In 28 games this season (32.9%), Diaz has picked up an RBI, and in 13 of those games (15.3%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

-- Diaz has driven home a run in 27 games this year (32.1%), including more than one RBI in 15.5% of his games and producing three or more of his team's runs on four occasions..
+- In 24 of 85 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.